nathankellenicki/node-poweredup/README.md

 * The Boost Color and Distance sensor only works in color mode with the WeDo 2.0 Smart Hub.

-* When used with the WeDo 2.0 Smart Hub, the Boost Interactive Motor does not support rotating the motor by angle or by time.
-Only constant speed is supported.
-However angle detection is supported.
+* When used with the WeDo 2.0 Smart Hub, the Boost Interactive Motor does not support rotating the motor by angle.

-* The Boost Interactive Motor does not currently function with the Powered Up Hub.
+* When used with the Powered Up Hub, the Boost Interactive Motor does not support rotating the motor by angle.
+It also does not support rotation detection.

 ### Usage